 Miscarriage and now I keep throwing up?!

-Many of the symptoms of a miscarriage are similar to those of an ectopic pregnancy.
-This type of pregnancy occurs when the fertilized egg implants into a Fallopian tube, rather than the uterus.
-Many people don’t realize they’re experiencing an ectopic pregnancy until 5 to 14 weeks after conception, which is when symptoms often appear.
-Those who have experienced an ectopic pregnancy are advised to seek immediate medical attention, as they may be experiencing internal bleeding.
-Symptoms include of an ectopic pregnancy:
+It’s also important to note that symptoms of miscarriage can overlap with other conditions.
+For example, many of the symptoms of a miscarriage are like those of an ectopic pregnancy—when the fertilized egg implants into a Fallopian tube, rather than the uterus.
+Those who have experienced an ectopic pregnancy are advised to seek immediate medical attention, as they may be at risk for internal bleeding.

-During recovery, individuals are able to participate in non-strenuous daily activities such as driving, computer work, or other tasks they feel able to do.
-Before starting any strenuous activity, you may want to check with your health care provider to make sure your body has had time to adequately recover.
-Those who wish to have sex may be most comfortable doing so after one week, and those who are trying to become pregnant again don’t need to delay unless they have experienced two or more miscarriages in a row, as there may be underlying causes affecting fertility.
+After a miscarriage, people can participate in non-strenuous daily activities if they feel able to do so.
+However, before starting more physically exerting activities, you may want to check with a health care provider to ensure your body has had time to adequately recover.
+Those who wish to have sex may be most comfortable doing so after one week.
+Those who are trying to become pregnant again don’t need to delay unless they’ve experienced two or more miscarriages in a row which may be a sign of an underlying cause affecting fertility.

 Can’t find information on the site about your health concern or issue?